-The Psychology of Parenting Project (PoPP) works collaboratively with Community Planning Partnerships (CPPs) across Scotland with the aim of improving the availability of evidence-based parent-child relationship focused interventions.
+The Psychology of Parenting Programme (PoPP) works collaboratively with Community Planning Partnerships (CPPs) across Scotland with the aim of improving the availability of evidence-based parent-child relationship focused interventions.
 The project is funded through the Mental Health Directorate at the Scottish Government.

-Through PoPP, CPPs receive implementation support and training to enable them to make available high-quality evidence-based interventions (namely parenting the Incredible Years preschool and Level 4 Group Triple P).
+Through PoPP, CPPs receive implementation support and training to enable them to make available high-quality evidencebased parenting interventions (namely the Incredible Years preschool and Level 4 Group Triple P).
 The groups are aimed at families with a child between the ages of 3 and 6 years old where the child is displaying concerning levels of difficulties.
 The groups aim to build a strong parent-child relationship, empower families and support them to promote resilience in their children.
-By reducing the challenging behaviours child's and improving the parent-child relationship it is possible to reduce the risk of children's difficulties escalating, reducing their risk of mental health difficulties future and
+By reducing the child's challenging behaviours and improving the parent-child relationship it is possible to reduce the risk of children's difficulties escalating, reducing their risk of future mental health difficulties and improving the child's current and future wellbeing.

-Who accesses PoPP training?
+Who accesses Popp training?